terraform-ibm-modules/terraform-ibm-database/README.md

 All optional fields should be given value `null` in respective resource varaible.tf file.
 User can configure the same by overwriting with appropriate values.

+### Pre-commit Hooks

+Run the following command to execute the pre-commit hooks defined in `.pre-commit-config.yaml` file

+  `pre-commit run -a`

+We can install pre-coomit tool using

+  `pip install pre-commit`
 ## References

 [IBM-Cloud Elastic Search Database docs](https://cloud.ibm.com/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-getting-started)